veepee-oss/gingerspec/README.md

 ## Aspects

-As part of GingerSpec implementation, there are a couple of AspectJ aspects which may be useful for your scenarios:
+As part of GingerSpec implementation, there are a couple of tags which may be useful for your scenarios:

 - [RunOnTagAspect](https://github.com/veepee-oss/gingerspec/wiki/Gherkin-tags#runonenv-tag):  Allow the conditional execution of scenarios based on a given environment variable